techygrrrl/multilang-twitch-tts/README.md

-# multilang-twitch-tts
+# Multilang Text-to-Speech (TTS) app for Twitch on Windows

-A multilingual text-to-speech (TTS) app for Windows
+A multilingual text-to-speech (TTS) app for Windows.